radioactivedecay/radioactivedecay/README.md

 [theory docpage](https://alexmalins.com/radioactivedecay/theory.html) for more details.

-It uses NumPy and SciPy routines for standard double-precision floating-point computations, and SymPy for high numerical precision calculations.
+It uses NumPy and SciPy routines for standard decay calculations (double-precision floating-point operations), and SymPy for arbitrary numerical precision calculations.

 By default ``radioactivedecay`` uses decay data from [ICRP Publication 107